jscholes/accessify-prototype/docs/design.md

 - Bookmark favourite searches, tracks, artists, albums and playlists for quick access.
 - Add labels to tracks, albums, artists and playlists e.g. classical, folk, exercise, shower, instrumental etc.
+- Save labelled content to playlists so they can be accessed from other Spotify devices and apps.
 - Filter content views such as saved tracks based on labels.
 - Tag local media files using metadata obtained from Spotify.

+### Application User Experience

+High priority:

+- Automatically update to new stable and beta releases.
+- Control playback using global hotkeys.
+- Minimise Accessify to the System Tray.

+Medium priority:

+- Customise the global and local hotkeys assigned to actions.
+- Submit bug reports and log files from within the application.

+Low priority:

+- Submit bug reports and log files even if the application cannot fully start.
+- File new feature requests and vote on those suggested by other users.
+- Run the application as an installed or portable copy.